 The following description is published by the Australian Fisheries Research and Development Corporation (FRDC):

-Modern nets are typically constructed from synthetic fibres, such as monofilament nylon for gillnets.The top edge of the net is attached to a rope called the headline, floatline or corkline.
+Modern nets are typically constructed from synthetic fibres, such as monofilament nylon.The top edge of the net is attached to a rope called the headline, floatline or corkline.
 Floats are attached to the headline to provide buoyancy.